LuizHNLorena/BucketOrder/README.md

-The sections that follow presents the best solution found by A-BRKGA+VND on the Preflib-Movielens and Mallows datasets.
+The sections that follow presents the best solution found by A-BRKGA+VND on the instances of the Preflib-Movielens and Mallows datasets.

 ## Best solutions for Preflib and Movielens instances